mneuhaus/Beard/Readme.md

 The status command helps you to get an overview over all repositories beneath this directory.

 `beard status`

-## db:dump - Pull the database rows into local files

-(To be documented)

-## db:restore - Pull the database rows into local files

-(To be documented)

 # Similarity to Famelo.Gerrit